Singhapala: As a trading center

 During Rajah Humabon's reign, the region had since become an important trading center where agricultural products were bartered.
 From Japan, perfume and glass utensils were usually traded for native goods.
-Ivory products, leather, precious and semi-precious stones and śarkarā(Sarkarai in Tamil) (sugar) mostly came from India traders and Burmese people traders.
+Ivory products, leather, precious and semi-precious stones and śarkarā (Sarkarai in Tamil) sugar mostly came from India traders and Burmese people traders.
 The harbors of Sugbu and the capital Singhapala became known colloquially as sinibuayng hingpit ("the place for trading"), shortened to sibu or sibo ("to trade"), from which the modern Castilian name "Cebú" originates.
 It was also during Humabon's reign that Lapu-Lapu arrived from Borneo, and was granted by Humabon the region of Mandawili (now Mandaue), including the island known as Opong or Opon (later known as Mactan).
 First contact with the Spanish also occurred during Humabon's reign, resulting in the death of Ferdinand Magellan.

 Foundation

 According to Aginid, Bayok sa atong Tawarik, a Visayan folk story, prior to the coming of the Spanish conquistadores, rajahnate was the common form of state or government of Cebu island.
-This rajahnate was established by Sri Lumay (c.
-1400 CE.), who was a prince of Chola Dynasty who settled in Cebu with his son, Sri Alho, they ruled the south known as Sialo which included Valladolid, Carcar, up to Santander.
+This kingdom was established by Sri Lumay, who was a half-Malay and half-Tamil from Sumatra who settled in Cebu with his son, Sri Alho, they ruled the south known as Sialo which included Valladolid, Carcar, up to Santander.

 Mention in Magellan's expedition

 Antonio Pigafetta, the expedition scribe of the Magellan Expedition, enumerated the towns and dependencies in the Rajahnate of Cebu and Singhapala was even mentioned albeit mispronounced as Cingapola.

+However, the Nancy-Yale manuscript of Pigafetta's account contains many minor changes to the details of the account.
+Among these was listing Cingapola as a person rather than a place, being a datu alongside Cilaton and the others.

 During the Spanish period

-Singhapala might continued to exist until 1565, when the Rajahnate was dissolved during the reign of Rajah Tupas by the forces of conquistador Miguel López de Legazpi in the battle of Cebu.
-Singhapala and the areas which is now composed of the modern Cebu City has incorporated in Spanish rule, and Miguel López de Legazpi 's party named the new city Villa de San Miguel de Cebú (later renamed "Ciudad del Santísimo Nombre de Jesús)."
+Singhapala might have continued to exist until 1565, when the Rajahnate was dissolved during the reign of Rajah Tupas by the forces of conquistador Miguel López de Legazpi in the battle of Cebu.
+Singhapala and the areas which is now composed of the modern Cebu City has incorporated in Spanish rule, and Miguel López de Legazpi's party named the new city Villa de San Miguel de Cebú (later renamed "Ciudad del Santísimo Nombre de Jesús)."
 In 1567, the Cebu garrison was reinforced with the arrival of 2,100 soldiers from New Spain (Mexico).
 The growing colony was then fortified by Fort San Pedro.